Advertisement

 • Make sure your back is straight, but relaxed

 Another trick: Switch to a standing desk if you start hunching over.
 Changing positions can get your blood flowing and relieve stiffness.
-Since sitting all day puts you at risk for chronic illnesses like diabetes, alternating between desks may also add years to your life.
+Since sitting all day puts you at risk for chronic illnesses like diabetes, alternating between sitting and standing—and taking walking breaks throughout the day—can help you stay healthy, which may lengthen your life.

 7 / 9

-The American Heart Association recommends eating fatty fish like salmon at least twice a week.
-The omega-3 fatty acids in salmon help to slow the buildup of cholesterol plaque, decrease high blood pressure and reduce your risk of early death from heart disease.
+The American Heart Association recommends eating three ounces of cooked fatty fish, like salmon, sardines, or whitefish, twice a week.
+The omega-3 fatty acids in these fish help to slow the buildup of cholesterol plaque, decrease high blood pressure, and reduce your risk of early death from heart disease.

 8 / 9